apache/trafficserver/doc/admin/event-logging-formats.en.rst

     ``Accept-Language:`` field in client request headers.

     .. note::
-        ecqh is the escaped version of this map
+        ecqh is the urlencoded version of this map

 .. _pqh: